UNITSEV3N/UPackager/README.md

 ## NOTE!

 This is a simple tool, not much tought was put into the code and its features.
-Just made to get a simple task dont as quick as possible.
+Just made to get a simple task done quick as possible.

 This only packs content for Unreal Engine Example below.